 The world is on the brink of eliminating polio.
 But the highly infectious virus, which spreads through feces, continues to threaten some of the world’s most marginalized communities.
 Even after infection, symptoms are typically slow to appear—which can allow poliovirus to circulate undetected for weeks.

-“If the global community hopes to eradicate polio and other enteric viruses, we’ll need stronger environmental surveillance methods,” says David Boyle, chief scientific officer of the Diagnostics Program at PATH.
-“That’s why we created our bag-mediated filtration system, which can identify circulating virus in a community and trigger responses to prevent outbreaks before they occur.”
+“If the global community hopes to eradicate polio and other enteric viruses, we’ll need stronger environmental surveillance methods,” says David Boyle, laboratory director of the Diagnostics Program at PATH.
+“That’s why we created our bag-mediated filtration system, which can identify circulating virus in a community and trigger responses to prevent outbreaks before they can occur.”